theforest/Kamots-Time/README.md

 # Kamots-Time
 A watchface for Pebble with fully user-customizable colors right from your phone!
+Now with weather!

 http://apps.getpebble.com/en_US/application/55948917327b5a1a0d0000a0